caseyjmilne/f4/docs/database-handler-docs.md

 ### Overview

-This class provides methods to safely create tables with a common structure and add columns with explicit positioning.
+This class provides methods to safely create tables with a common structure and add or reorder columns with explicit positioning.
 It ensures safety by checking for table/column existence before attempting modifications.

 ---